 - If using a panini press, cook for about 5 minutes or until golden brown and crispy on the outside.
 If using a pan, add sandwiches and place weight on top (options in body of post above).
 Cook about 4 to 5 minutes or until golden brown and crispy.
 Enjoy!

-- Combine all ingredients in a mini food processor and blend until smooth.
+- Combine all ingredients in a mini food processor and process until smooth.

 - When grilling your sandwich, don’t have the heat too high that you burn your bread.
 It’s better to have a medium-ish heat than a higher heat.